 Brother Wes Welker is a graduate from Texas Tech University and a member of the Texas Epsilon Chapter.
 Coming off of two First-Team All Big 12 honors for the Red Raiders, Brother Welker started his National Football League (NFL) career with the San Diego Chargers in 2004 as an undrafted free-agent.
 Over his career, Brother Welker played for the Miami Dolphins, New England Patriots, Denver Broncos, and St. Louis Rams.
 He holds the record for most receptions by an undrafted player in NFL history.
 The five-time Pro Bowler has now embarked on his coaching career with the Houston Texans as an Offensive Assistant.

-Help us celebrate this year’s Phi Delta Theta Sports Hall of Fame class this June at the 82nd Biennial Convention in San Antonio, Texas.
-The Sports Hall of Fame induction will take place at the opening General Session on the evening of Thursday, June 21.
-The induction will be emceed by Texas Gamma’s (Southwestern) Adam Winkler, an EMMY Award Winning Sports Anchor/Storyteller for WTKR TV (CBS) in Norfolk, Virginia.
+The Sports Hall of Fame induction took place at the opening General Session on the evening of Thursday, June 21.
+The induction ceremony was emceed by Texas Gamma’s (Southwestern) Adam Winkler, an EMMY Award Winning Sports Anchor/Storyteller for WTKR TV (CBS) in Norfolk, Virginia.